“What is commonly called literary history is actually a record of choices.”

 As you will see, the data is discouraging to anyone concerned with gender equity in the literary arts.
 While there are certainly happy exceptions—and there is no doubt much uncounted evidence still to consider—our initial findings suggest that many of our most prominent national literary publications reflect marked gender disparities.
 We found that 23% of books reviewed at the Walrus were written by women; 25% at Canadian Notes and Queries; 28% at the Literary Review of Canada; 29% at the Fiddlehead; 33 % at the National Post; 38% at GEIST and 40% at the Globe and Mail and BRICK literary journal.
 At the National Post, 16% of 2011 book reviews were written by adult women ; 17% at The Walrus; 24% at the Literary Review of Canada; 28% at BRICK; 29% at Canadian Notes and Queries; 32% at the Fiddlehead, 36% at the Globe and Mail and 40% at GEIST.

 Numbers are stark and simple measures and can therefore be disproportionately troubling; they can also reflect flawed methodology or a skewed research hypothesis.
 We wondered at first if it was possible that our data merely reflected an imbalance in the actual numbers of men and women writing books in Canada, for example.
-And yet when we gathered all the author names and book titles from lists of submissions to the Governor General’s Awards for Literature for 2011, we found that women and men published books in near equal numbers in 2011 with 513 books published by men and 523 books published by women.
-In 2011 itself, 5% more books were published by women.
-Since there is often a lag, especially in the smaller periodicals, between publication date and review date, and because the Canada Council makes it easy by posting complete records of submission lists from 2000 to 2011 on-line, we checked back for three years from 2009 to 2011, and we found that Canadian men and women are, on a three-year average, publishing books of poetry and fiction in equal numbers .
-According to this list, between 2009 and 2011 men published 1482 books while women published 1463 books; the difference is approximately 1%.
+And yet when we gathered all the author names and book titles from lists of submissions to the Governor General’s Awards for Literature for 2011, we found that publishers nominated books by women and men in near equal numbers in 2011 with 513 books by men nominated and 523 books by women nominated.
+In 2011 itself, 5% more books by women were nominated.
+Since there is often a lag, especially in the smaller periodicals, between publication date and review date, and because the Canada Council makes it easy by posting complete records of submission lists from 2000 to 2011 on-line, we checked back for three years from 2009 to 2011, and we found that Canadian publishers are, on a three-year average, nominating books by women and men in equal numbers .
+According to this list, between 2009 and 2011, 1482 books by men were nominated while 1463 books by women were nominated; the difference is approximately 1%.

 Aware that pie charts and graphs alone cannot adequately represent the nature of choices made about books reviewed by the national press, we gathered details about protocols, processes and pay rates from editors of all 14 publications.
 And with the aim of contextualizing our data within a larger, more anecdotal conversation, we interviewed a wide array of Canadian editors and writers to ask them about their choices and practices in reviewing books.
 We also sought the expertise of Mount Saint Vincent ethnographer Lorri Neilsen Glenn who has offered a sociological overview: she has situated the data within larger conversations about women, language and writing.
 We at CWILA want to make clear to our readers that these are initial, provisional findings, and while we’ve done our very best to be accurate, we welcome feedback and corrections as well as any offers of assistance to count reviews by gender at individual publications over a longer period so that numbers can be examined in aggregate.
 We would especially welcome assistance in gathering data for francophone authors and review venues.
 Any new data presented to us will be checked and posted to the site at a later date.